-According to section section 4 and 5-A of Maharashtra Restoration of land to Scheduled Tribes Act 1974 a land purchased from tribal owner by a non tribal between 1957 to 1974 is entitled to restore in the tribal person by the order of collector.
+According to section 4 and 5-A of Maharashtra Restoration of land to Scheduled Tribes Act, 1974 a land purchased from tribal owner by a non-tribal between 1957 to 1974 is entitled to restore in the tribal person by the order of collector.

-Collector is empowered under said act to acquire the land and restore in in the name of previous owner if that owner is no more alive or reluctant to take it collector may transfer it to any other tribal person of the area.
-If no person comes forward or not interested to take it, land shall be vested in the State Government.
+The collector is empowered under said act to acquire the land and restore in in the name of the previous owner if that owner is no more alive or reluctant to take it collector may transfer it to any other tribal person of the area.
+If no person comes forward or not interested to take it, the land shall be vested in the State Government.

-Present land owner is entitled to get compensation about 48 times of the land revenue fixed for the land.
-That compensation shall be paid by the government if land is vested in government.
+The present landowner is entitled to get compensation about 48 times the land revenue fixed for the land.
+That compensation shall be paid by the government if the land is vested in the government.

-According to section Order 7 rule 11(a) Code of civil Procedure, court is empowered to reject the plaint if cause of action does not disclose out of the plaint.
-At this stage you may file appeal against this order or file afresh suit on the same cause of action.
+According to section Order 7 rule 11(a) Code of Civil Procedure, the court is empowered to reject the plaint if the cause of action does not disclose out of the plaint.
+At this stage, you may file an appeal against this order or file afresh suit on the same cause of action.